The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

 This is how you eventually cut your fuel costs to zero

 At the end of year one start a second woodpile, at the end of year two woodpile no. 1 is ready for use.

-Cut the wood into the right size bits for burning in your stove and put them onto your log pile, you should have enough to see you through year three.
+Cut the wood from woodpile 1 into the right size bits for burning in your stove and put them onto your log pile, you should have enough to see you through year three.

 For the first couple of years, unless you have access to a supply of seasoned wood use high-quality kiln-dried wood.
 By the second year, you should be able to supplement your shop bought wood with your own and fuel costs will come down.